sumit03guha/hello-tokio-async-rust/README.md

 3. **Introduce I/O** to see async file operations
 4. **Handle state** to learn about async-safe synchronization
 5. **Communicate** between tasks using channels
+6. **Add timeouts** to prevent operations from hanging indefinitely

 ### Common Patterns